rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

 In this mode, KVM lets the guest control CR3 and programs the EPT paging structures with the GPA -> HPA mapping.
 To construct such mapping, KVM uses the set of memory slots (KVM's memslots) that are setup via the `KVM_SET_USER_MEMORY_REGION` ioctl(), which maps GPA to HVA.

 Since Linux 5.10, the KVM x86 MMU brings [some improvements to the TDP direct case](https://lwn.net/Articles/832835/){:target="_blank"}.
 This new implementation is referred to as the TDP MMU and is the [default](https://lore.kernel.org/all/20210726163106.1433600-1-pbonzini@redhat.com/T/){:target="_blank"} one since Linux 5.15.
-Up to this moment (Linux 5.18) both implementations coexist and they can be controlled by the module parameter `tdp_mmu`.
+Up to this moment (Linux 5.18) both implementations coexist and can be controlled by the module parameter `tdp_mmu`.
 For more info on the improvements of the TDP MMU, see [this](https://kvmforum2019.sched.com/event/Tn1S/improving-mmu-scalability-in-x86-kvm-ben-gardon-google){:target="_blank"} talk by one of the authors Ben Gardon.

 We run `kvm-hello-world` with the `-l` option, which will set up and run the VM in x86 long mode: